UC-CAMEO/UC-CAMEO.github.io/_pages/about.md

 Welcome to the website for **UC Collaborative for AI-enabled Materials Exploration and Optimization** (UC-CAMEO).

 ### News
+- Jul 2024: Our paper, ["Ab initio uncertainty quantification in scattering analysis of microscopy"](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.110.034601) has been accepted in *Physical Review E*.
 - Sep 2023: Our paper, ["Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification"](https://arxiv.org/abs/2305.08942) has been accepted in *Physica D: Nonlinear Phenomena* for publication.
 - Aug 2023: Our paper, ["Beyond nature's base pairs: machine learning-enabled design of DNA-stabilized silver nanoclusters"](https://pubs.rsc.org/en/content/articlelanding/2023/cc/d3cc02890a), is accepted in *Chemical Communications* for publication.
 - July 2023: We organized the joint workshop of UC Collaborative for AI-enabled Materials Exploration and Optimization (UC-CAMEO) and Collaboration Strengthening through Data Science (CSDS) for 20 participants from 4 UC campuses on July 17-18.
 Here is the [agenda](https://drive.google.com/file/d/1Skcrl29d2voF_Hs6p00_5kmWDsYCccFv/view) of the workshop.